 These conclusions aren’t necessarily wrong, but they’re boring.
-The best case scenario of these simplistic parables is that your audience shrugs at the end; the worst case is that the audience feels insulted because you treated them like children who need an easy, clear moral at the conclusion.
+The best case scenario, as a result of these simplistic parables, is that your audience shrugs at the end.
+The worst case is that the audience feels insulted because you treated them like children who need an easy, clear moral at the end.
 One sentence takeaways can make the audience feel lectured to or “taught a lesson” rather than engaged and moved.
 In contrast, quality storytelling asks interesting questions and inspires smarter choices in an audience.

 This conclusion is more complex than “Security good, breaches bad,” but that’s the point.
 You want to engage your readers as thoughtful agents of their own destiny, not children who need simplistic morals to do the right thing.
 Offering meaningful themes shows your audience you want to partner with them rather than just sell them something and move on.

-If you’ve got questions about how to implement these ideas or want to argue with me about how I got it all wrong, feel free to comment below or reach out to my team at ABT.
+If you’ve got questions about how to implement these ideas or want to argue about how preposterous this all sounds, we’re game.